j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 > "Creating space for others can take very different forms.
 One option is to create a space that is no more than a void others are allowed to fill.
 Another option is to create a space that actually welcomes and supports others to contribute."

 I think Sociocracy 3.0 does an excellent job here.
-Instead of the negative space of *"If you'd like some things to be different, just bring in a proposal."*, it cretaes a positive space in which people can collaborate in moving from a tension to an agreement.
+Instead of the negative space of *"If you'd like some things to be different, just bring in a proposal."*, it creates a positive space in which people can collaborate in moving from a tension to an agreement.

 ---

-[^6]: That workshop was facilitated (co-faciliated?) by Jef Cumps, who wrote *["Sociocracy 3.0 - The Novel"](https://www.lannoo.be/nl/sociocracy-30-novel)*.
+[^6]: That workshop was facilitated (co-facilitated?) by Jef Cumps, who wrote *["Sociocracy 3.0 - The Novel"](https://www.lannoo.be/nl/sociocracy-30-novel)*.
 It's also available [in Dutch](https://www.lannoo.be/nl/sociocratie-30).

 [^1]: [https://patterns.sociocracy30.org/patterns.html](https://patterns.sociocracy30.org/patterns.html)